 The carrying case provided to house the contents of the AMK Smart Travel kit is made of heavy-duty nylon denier fabric which will do a great job of resisting abrasion while on the go and living out of a backpack or luggage.
 As usual, the included supplies that Adventure Medical Kits uses are of good quality and while refillable, they should not be expected to degrade like other poor quality supplies we have found in other first aid kits.

 This first aid kit is quite specifically designed for travelers but suits anyone who is looking for a top-shelf compact first aid for their car, boat or RV.
 While small, it offers some implements like a disposable thermometer, medications for an illness, and treatments for an injury that will prove effective for anyone needing to provide immediate medical care before reaching a medical facility if the issue is serious.
+We really like that it is able to be hung from a door in your hostel or hotel, even on the seatback while on a bus, train or plane ride.

 This is one of the few first aid kits that we have tested that include a patient assessment form, which is a tool that is utilized in medical facilities, and an instruction on how to use it so that you can effectively relate the needs of you or your patient to the care provider.
+In this age of having ready-access to smartphones, translation may become easier, but having some additional tools to communicate with will make your experience receiving care at an overseas clinic or hospital much easier.

 Weight is less of a concern while traveling than while backpacking, yet we still hope to have a compact and lightweight kit.
 After all, you'll need that space in your luggage for souvenirs from overseas trips.
 The AMK Smart Travel kit is slim thanks to its tri-fold design, and relatively lightweight at 17 ounces.
 The included medical book can be removed if not desired, which takes the overall weight of the kit down to 10 ounces, a noticeable difference in weight.